-- Planning and strategizing is important, rather than focusing only on the current situation
+- strategize, rather than focusing only on their next move

-There are many versions of the Rush Hour game, and they are all great.
-Rush Hour Jr. asks kids to free the ice cream truck from a traffic jam.
-What child doesn’t want to be an ice cream truck freeing hero?
+There are many versions of the Rush Hour game.
+In Rush Hour Jr., kids have to free the ice cream truck from a traffic jam.
+What child doesn’t want to be an ice cream truck hero?

 Each version of Rush Hour comes with 40 activity cards with various levels of difficulty.
-To make this game more competitive, create a family chart to see who can solve the most challenges within a certain time frame (say, a week).
+To make this game more competitive, create a family chart to see who can solve the most challenges within a week.

 Purchase Rush Hour here.